SwaroopSittula/Java/src/main/java/DesignPatterns/DesignPatterns.md

 The Singleton Pattern ensures that a class has only one instance and provides a global point of access to that instance.
 This is useful when exactly one object is necessary to coordinate actions across the system.

+- **Example**: Logging, configuration settings, thread pools.

 #### 1.2.
 Factory Pattern
 The Factory Pattern defines an interface for creating an object but allows subclasses to alter the type of objects that will be created.
 It promotes loose coupling by eliminating the need to bind application-specific classes into the code.

+- **Example**: When a class cannot anticipate the type of objects, it needs to create.

 #### 1.3.
 Abstract Factory Pattern
 The Abstract Factory Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 It is often used when there are multiple types of objects that need to be created together.

+- **Example**: When a system needs to be independent of the way its products are created or composed.

 #### 1.4.
 Builder Pattern
-The Builder Pattern separates the construction of a complex object from its representation so that the same construction process can create different representations.
-It is particularly useful when the object creation process involves many steps or configurations.
+The Builder Pattern allows for the step-by-step construction of complex objects.
+It separates the construction of a complex object from its representation, enabling different representations.

-It provides an interface for constructing an object and then have concrete builder classes that implement this interface to create specific objects in a stepwise manner.
+- **Example**: When an object requires multiple steps to be created, and its construction process should be independent of the parts it consists of.

 #### 1.5.
 Prototype Pattern
 The Prototype Pattern creates new objects by copying an existing object, known as the prototype.
 This pattern is useful when the cost of creating a new instance of a class is expensive, and you want to clone existing objects instead.

+- **Example**: When the cost of creating a new object is more expensive than cloning an existing one.

 #### 1.6.
 Object Pool Pattern
 The Object Pool Pattern manages a pool of reusable objects.
 Instead of creating new instances every time an object is needed, the pool provides an already instantiated object, which can be returned to the pool when no longer in use.
 This pattern improves performance and memory usage in resource-intensive applications

+- **Example**: Managing connections, threads, or other resources that are expensive to create and destroy.
 </details>

 ##